-Whether its a 4, 5, 6, 7, 8, 9 or 10 string tremolo, the routing depth in the body top is always 1" deep, as seen below.
+Whether its a 4, 5, 6, 7, 8, 9 or 10 string tremolo, the routing depth in the body top is always 7/8" - 1" deep, as seen below.
 Most basses in general need to have the tremolo or bridge countersunk into the body to achieve the right action and string angle.
 To help you pre-fit your new Kahler to your guitar or bass, you can download and cut out free routing, sizing and adapter plate templates here.

-If you have a Tune-o-Matic (TOM) bridge, whether the body is flat topped or not, you'll want the 7200 model.
-The TOM mounted 7200 has 2 hooks on the side of the frame.
-These hooks will go around the posts just like the stop tail piece does on the Tune-o-Matic and mount up like on the Les Paul (top left).
+There are 2 different mounting styles: TOM or Flat mounting.
+If you have a Tune-o-Matic (TOM) bridge, whether the body is flat topped or not, you'll want the stud mount type.
+The Tune-o-matic stud mount system or "TOM" for short, has 2 hooks on the side of the frame.
+These hooks will go around the studs just like the stop tail piece does on the Tune-o-Matic and mount up like on the Les Paul (top left).
 Flat mounting tremolos are generally square shaped and use four wood screws for installation and the unit is simply screwed down to the flat body top over the routed cavity. (top, center and right)